AtzoriMarco/tutorialOF/README.md

 4. the time elapsed from the beginning of the simulation.

 The tutorial cavity with its default settings will create an outpost at five times (0.1, 0.2, 0.3, 0.4 and 0.5), which you can see after running the simulation.

+### Additional material:
+If you are interested in OpenFOAM, take advantage of the documentation available online.
+In particular, I recommend the official websites of different distributions of the code, such as [OpenFOAM foundation](https://openfoam.org/resources/) and [ESI-OpenCFD](https://openfoam.com/documentation/).
+You may also find of great interest tutorials created by consultants such as [Wolf Dynamics](http://www.wolfdynamics.com/tutorials.html).